legiosoft/guardhouse-sdk-dotnet/docs/SYSTEM_API.md

 });
 ```

+`CurrentPassword` is required when the user already has a password.
+Set it to `null`
+only when adding the first password to a passwordless account.
+The method returns
+`false` when the user does not exist and throws for validation or authentication
+failures.

 ### Request email change

 This sends a confirmation link to the proposed email address.
 Guardhouse changes the email only after the user follows that link and the address is still available.